MMIV-ML/ELMED219/Lab2-DL/README.md

 The course uses a free tool called Google Colab.
 If you've got no experience with it, go through the free Introduction to [Google Colab tutorial](https://colab.research.google.com/notebooks/basic_features_overview.ipynb) and then come back here.

-To start with Pytorch and tensors:
+To dig into Pytorch and tensors:

 - Click on link ["00.
 PyTorch Fundamentals"](https://www.learnpytorch.io/00_pytorch_fundamentals)
 - Click the "Open in Colab" button up the top